 The basic rules sheet at the beginning of this document covers the regular flow of Anime Speedtune, and is all that is needed for the players and the audience to understand the game.
 However, there are many underlying rules to deal with various technicalities and possibilities.
 This section will further expand on the basic rules, as well as cover all of the in-depth rulings for certain scenarios should they occur.
 Rules that are on the basic rules sheet are bolded brown for emphasis.

 The board

-The board varies in size depending on event length.
-2 topics will always be left unused by the end of the event:
+The board varies in size depending on event length:

-45m minor 1h minor 2h semimajor 2h major
+45m Minor 1h Minor Semimajor Major

-Total 14 18 26 32
+Total 13 16 26 32

-Used 12 16 24 30
+Used 12 15 24 30

 Topic difficulty